New Jersey Press Association: History

 The NJPA was established on February 25, 1857 during a meeting between 28 editors of 26 newspapers from across the state, seeking to establish a "brethren of the press of New Jersey" to increase readership across the state and coordinate for the interests of newspapers in government.
 The NJPA quickly became affiliated to the Rutgers University journalism department, starting with an informal affiliation in 1922, which transformed into the department naming an "executive director" starting in 1935.
 The group was vital in the passage of the first libel law in New Jersey in 1923, and in 1930 the NJPA drafted a shield law that was eventually adopted nation-wide in 1933.

 During World War II the NJPA helped coordinate rationing of paper for the war effort and in 1946 the NJPA severed ties with Rutgers and became an independent organization.
 In 1978 the NJPA moved their offices off Rutgers campus entirely for a new location in the state capital Trenton before moving again in 1995 to West Trenton.
 The NJPA has championed itself on reducing the work age, namely for sponsoring legislation in 1982 allowing news carriers to be 11 years old, down from 12.
 In 1983 the New Jersey Supreme Court ruled in favor of the NJPA, allowing a journalist to be in the observation room during a lethal injection execution.

 The paper hosts a yearly competition seeking the best college newspaper in the state, and awarding its staff with a grant, as well as internships at member papers.
-The newspaper also hosts the "Better Newspaper Contest" which seeks the best newspaper overall in the state, with the winners being awarded superlatives and other awards.
+The newspaper also hosts the "Better Newspaper Contest" which seeks the best newspaper overall in the state, with the winners being granted superlatives and other awards.